-- The National Student Nurses' Association (NSNA) and the state and local affiliates which include CSU's Chapter of the Georgia Association of Nursing Students (GANS).
-Points are given for NSNA members for various scholarships from outside agencies. - Pre-nursing majors and students enrolled in the BSN program are also strongly encouraged to become members of the Student Nurses Association (SNA) which is a local, student run organization at CSU.
-It is the policy of the SON that participation in SNA activities is encouraged and supported by CSU nursing faculty.
-Students who miss class or clinical because they are participating in sanctioned and pre-approved SNA activities may be given the opportunity to make up the work at the discretion of the course faculty.
-Course faculty have the right to deny a student's request to miss class and or clinical if the faculty member believes that the absence would jeopardize a student's grade and/or clinical performance.
-The denial of a student's request to miss class or clinical to participate in SNA activities is not subject to appeal.
-Students must be passing at the time of the activity. - CSU's Chapter of Sigma Theta Tau International Honor Society in Nursing (Xi Rho) was chartered in April, 1996.
+• The National Student Nurses' Association (NSNA) and the state and local affiliates which include CSU's Chapter of the Georgia Association of Nursing Students (GANS).
+Points are given for NSNA members for various scholarships from outside agencies.

+- Students enrolled in the RN COMPLETION program are strongly encouraged to become members of the Student Nurses Association (SNA) which is a local, student run organization at CSU.
+It is the policy of the SON that participation in SNA activities is encouraged and supported by CSU nursing faculty. - CSU's Chapter of Sigma Theta Tau International Honor Society in Nursing (Xi Rho) was chartered in April, 1996.
 Membership in the chapter is by invitation.
 Individuals are selected based on scholarship and leadership potential.
 Candidates must have a minimum 3.0 GPA and be in the upper one third of the class.
 Invitations are extended in Fall and Spring of each year.
 It is both an honor and a privilege to be invited to join Sigma Theta Tau.
 The Chapter Eligibility Committee considers not only grades and class rank but also personal integrity and professional conduct.
 Students not offered membership as undergraduates may be eligible in graduate school or as community leaders (at least 5 years of professional practice post-graduation) and a major contributor to the nursing profession.